- Life & Money

 A savings account is an interest-bearing bank account that offers you a safe place to store your money.
 They’re safer because they are FDIC-insured up to $250,000, so even in the event of a bank failure, your money is secure.
 This makes them ideal for emergency savings and other short-term goals.

 When you deposit money into your savings account, the bank rewards you by paying interest, which can help your money grow over time.
-This interest rate is typically expressed in the form of an annual percentage yield (APY).
+The interest rate is typically expressed in the form of an annual percentage yield (APY).
+Compound interest is calculated on both the money you put in and previously-accumulated interest.
+The higher the interest rate is, the higher the APY will be and greater your return will be.

-Because most savings accounts do not come with checks or debit cards, to access the money, you will need to either visit a physical branch of your bank, transfer funds from your savings account to a checking account or use an ATM card to withdraw cash from an ATM.
+Because most savings accounts do not come with checks or debit cards, to access the money, you will need to either visit a physical branch of your bank, transfer funds from your savings account to a checking account to withdraw from an ATM.

 Types of savings accounts

-In addition to the “traditional” savings account discussed above, there are other types that may be better suited to different needs.
-(Each of the types of accounts discussed below earns interest and is FDIC-insured.)
+In addition to the “traditional” savings account, there are other types, like those below, that may be better suited to different needs.
+(Each of these also earns interest and is FDIC-insured.)
+When deciding which account to use, think about what you’re saving for.
+A general savings account is often most flexible, but other account types may be better in certain situations.

 High-yield savings account